 Other terrific local conservation organizations on the island of Bonaire and in attendance at the workshops included Sea Turtle Conservation Bonaire, Echo Bonaire, Stinapa and Boneiru Duradero.
 These organizations are also “making (big) waves for nature” on the island and in the surrounding waters.
 Together, they are amazing.

-Increase the participation of women in conservation at all levels and in all roles, as is appropriate for their particular culture.
+Increase conservation results by increasing the participation of women in conservation at all levels and in all roles, as is appropriate for their particular culture.

-Increase the skills and effectiveness of women as they participate in conservation.
+Increase conservation results by increasing the skills and effectiveness of women as they participate in conservation.

 Summary of Impact to Date

 Started in late 2018, the first project in this program was a workshop on leadership, communication and collaboration.
 The workshop was presented twice on Bonaire in December of 2018.
 Representatives from local conservation organizations attended including Stinipa, Dutch Caribbean Nature Alliance, Sea Turtle Conservation Bonaire, Coral Restoration Foundation, Echo Bonaire and Boneiru Duradero.

 Attendees have formed a group to continue polishing their skills and invited the Institute back for additional workshop topics.

 A program is also underway to train young women in the US in leadership.
 The first participant is our current conservation assistant, Chyanne Stowell.